-Very strong 80 Protection of populations from atrocity crimes Strong 75 Reduction of atrocity crime risk 72.5 Participate in international peer review processes, including the Universal Periodic Review of the UN Human Rights Council 67.5 Participate in international, regional and national discussions on the further advancement of R2P 60 Cooperate fully with UN Human Rights mandate holders and those of relevant regional organisations 60 Enact and implement laws protect- ing vulnerable groups, particularly in relation to sexual and gen- der-based violence 60 Contribute to United Nations peace operations (especially those with a protection of civilians mandate).
-60 Support UN Security Council veto restraint on issues relating to atrocity prevention Fair 55 Develop the capacities needed to support civilian protection, including through the training of military and civilian personnel for peacekeeping.
-55 Prevent nationals committing atrocity crimes overseas
+Strong 75 Protection of populations

+Strong /5 Protection of populations from atrocity crimes

+72.0

+73.8 Participate in international

+peer review processes,

+including the Universal

+Periodic Review of the UN

+Human Rights Council

+70.2 Reduction of atrocity crime

+risks

+61.9 Participate in international,

+regional and national

+discussions on the further

+advancement of R2P

+61.9 Cooperate fully with UN

+Human Rights mandate

+holders and those of relevant

+regional organisations

+60.7 Support UN Security Council

+veto restraint on issues

+relating to atrocity prevention

+Fair 59.5 Prevent nationals committing

+atrocity crimes overseas

+57 Enact and implement laws

+protecting vulnerable groups,

+particularly in relation to

+sexual and gender-based

+violence

+47.6 Contribute to United Nations

+peace operations (especially

+those with a protection of

+civilians mandate)

+47.6 Develop the capacities

+needed to support civilian

+protection, including through

+the training of military and

+civilian personnel for

+peacekeeping

-The Asia Pacific region performs best where it matters most - the protection of populations from atrocity crimes and the reduction and management of the risk of atrocity crimes.
-Some 80% of the region's governments perform strongly or very strongly when it comes to their primary responsibility to protect and a similar number perform equally strongly in dealing with risks.
+The Asia Pacific region performs best where it matters most - the protection of populations from atrocity crimes.
+Some 75% of the region's governments perform well when it comes to their primary responsibility to protect.
+A slightly lower number - although still a majority - also perform strongly in dealing with risks.
 This is consistent with what we know about atrocity crime trends in the Asia Pacific over the past few decades.
 This positive result has been achieved despite the fact that very few have adopted specific domestic policies aimed at preventing atrocities or protecting populations.

-Indeed, the region's performance in achieving the principal goals of R2P far outstrips its performance in implementing any of the specific measures thought necessary to strengthen the prevention of atrocity crimes measures such as establishing National Human Rights Institutions, conducting risk assessments, holding governments accountable, maintaining legitimate security sectors controlled by civilians, criminalising incitement, or countering violent extremism.
+Indeed, the region's performance in achieving the principal goals of R2P far outstrips its performance in implementing any of the specific measures thought necessary to strengthen the prevention of atrocity crime measures such as establishing National Human Rights Institutions, conducting risk assessments, holding governments accountable, maintaining legitimate security sectors controlled by civilians, criminalising incitement, or countering violent extremism.